zowe/docs-site/docs/getting-started/overview.md

 **Catalog Security**

-Access to the API Catalog can be protected with an Enterprise z/OS Security Manager such as IBM RACF, CA ACF2, or CA Top Secret.
+Access to the API Catalog can be protected with an Enterprise z/OS Security Manager such as IBM RACF, ACF2, or Top Secret.
 Only users who provide proper mainframe credentials can access the Catalog.
 Client authentication is implemented through the z/OSMF API.

 **Caching Service**